wayne70211/Fluid-Dynamic-Tools/README.md

 # FluidDynamicTools
 Fluid Dynamic Tools<br>
-This tools program is based on Java and framework with JavaFX
+This program is based on JavaFX